 The unique shape and structure of the sticky Gal-3 protein allows it to create dense lattice formations, which serve as the backbone of biofilms.3 Cancer also uses Gal-3 to create a tumor microenvironment, allowing the cancer to shield itself from drug treatments and immune surveillance.
 For this reason, Gal-3 is known as “The Guardian of the Tumor Microenvironment.”4

 Success!
-Breaking through the Barriers
+Breaking through the Barriers of Galectin-3

 Over the years, I’ve been deeply inspired seeing my patients achieve results that often leave their conventional doctors speechless.
 Grave prognoses are replaced with improved health, longevity and quality of life.
 And in many cases, a large part of the success comes from targeting biofilms and specifically, Gal-3, as a fundamental strategy to break the literal barriers that stand in the way of thriving vitality.